For urgent consular assistance call

 Always wear a helmet.

-Use only registered taxis and limousines.
+Use only registered taxis and car escort services.

 Book through your hotel or resort.